p5111/p5111/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Machine Learning and System Design
+- 🔭 I’m currently a final year Student at IIIT Gwalior.
-- 👯 I’m looking to work with real life problem solutions through ML.
-- 🤔 I’m a Final Year student
-- 💬 Ask me about aything which relates to Machine Learning
+- 👯 I Love System Design and DSA
+- 💬 Would Love to talk (Anything related to Tech)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Using innovative technology and machine learning to address pressing issues